 Paula Tognarelli is the Executive Director and Curator of the Griffin Museum of Photography.
 The Griffin Museum of Photography located in Winchester outside Boston, Massachusetts, is a nonprofit photography museum whose mission is to promote an appreciation of photographic art and a broader understanding of its visual, emotional and social impact.
 The museum houses 3 galleries and maintains 3 satellite gallery spaces and several virtual on-line galleries as well.

-Mike is a visual artist currently working and living in Boston, Massachusetts.
+Mike Bodall is a visual artist currently working and living in Boston, Massachusetts.
 He graduated from Lesley University College of Art and Design with a BFA in photography in 2016.
-Mike is currently the Associate Director of the Griffin Museum of Photography and runs the day-to-day operations of the museum.
+For the past year, Mike was the Associate Director of the Griffin Museum of Photography and ran the day-to-day operations of the museum.
 He now is the part-time Installation Manager.
 Mike has exhibited in group shows at the Photographic Resource Center, Black Box Gallery, Laconia Gallery, Gallery South, Roberts Gallery and as part of the Magenta Foundation’s Flash Forward Festival.
 Bodall was an Out of the Frame artist at Gallery Kayafas in 2016.
 Mike is also a two-time recipient of the Lesley University College of Art and Design portfolio competition scholarship.
 Prior to his current position at the Griffin Museum he worked as a digital printing lab technician for Lesley University College of Art and Design.